 - Expenses, or your needs.
 These include housing, food, transportation, clothing, insurance, childcare, pet care, and other household-related expenses.

 - Debt, or your monthly debt obligations.
-These include personal loan, student loan, auto loan, and credit card payments.
+These include all types of loans and credit card debt.
 The more you can pay each month, the better.
 Prioritize the most expensive debt first to save on interest.

 - Savings, including funds for your emergency fund and nest egg.
 You’ll want between three to six months of expenses in your emergency fund to avoid incurring more debt should a financial emergency arise.
-It’s also important to contribute to your nest egg to secure your future and to take advantage of your employer match (if applicable).
+It’s also important to contribute to retirement accounts to secure your future and to take advantage of your employer match (if applicable).

 - Consider automating your retirement contributions to ensure you stick to the plan and meet your retirement goals in a timely manner.
 You also want to allow enough time to let your money work for you through the power of compounding interest, so it’s better to get disciplined with your retirement contributions sooner than later.